fbpx

 If you have a podcast, you likely know how much effort goes into just the bare minimum of podcast production.
 Whether you’re ready to step up your podcasting game, you’re considering outsourcing, or you’re just curious to learn more about the behind-the-scenes of a podcast, let’s dive in.

 Podcasting can be as easy or as complicated as you want to make it.
-Honestly, if I were to list out all of the services that I offer my clients and tell you that as a podcast host you need to be doing it, it would feel overly complicated to someone who doesn’t do this every single week for multiple clients.
+Honestly, if I were to list out all of the services that I offer my clients and tell you that as a podcast host, you need to be doing it, it would feel overly complicated to someone who doesn’t do this every single week for multiple clients.

 If you’re DIYing it or planning to start out DIYing it, I’d honestly tell you to start simply because I don’t want you to burn out.
 If you’re planning on outsourcing the work, I always recommend doing a lot more, but that’s because a producer is managing it and not going to get overwhelmed.